More Detail About B4NTR

 - Once we have met the phase one conditions, B4RN engineers will map out the most suitable route for the fibre to take.

-- Landowners will be informed and B4RN volunteers will walk the route on the ground, talking to landowners to find the best route across their land.
+- We need to request wayleaves signed (permission) from landowners in the area to allow B4RN ducting across their land for free so we all will benefit.
+Landowners will be informed and B4RN volunteers will request permission to walk the route on the ground, talking to landowners along the way to find the best route across their land and signing an associated wayleave form with map(s).

 - Contractors will begin to lay the ducting, using mole ploughs and mini diggers.
 Access chambers will also need to be dug.